 Shelf Storage Bins and Labels

-Aren't the brightly colored bins not the shelf behind me beautiful?
+Aren’t the brightly colored bins not the shelf behind me beautiful?
 They are my favorite way to store all of those necessary teacher materials and they look so much nicer than stacks of paper.
-Read all about how I stay organized with Classroom Supply Labels and storage bins in this blog post.
+Read all about how I stay organized with Classroom Supply Labels and storage bins.